AusDTO/dta-website/_posts/2017-05-23-ceo-senate-estimate-opening-statement.md

 Chair, I would like to make a brief opening statement.

 My name is Gavin Slater and I’m the Chief Executive Officer of the Digital Transformation Agency.
-Appointed 1 May 2017, I’m delighted to have this opportunity to lead the DTA.
+Appointed on the 1 May 2017, I’m delighted to have this opportunity to lead the DTA.

 I have a strong interest in digital transformation with 30 years experience working in financial services leading large scale and complex transformation programs that lead to better outcomes for customers.
 I’m looking forward to bringing my skills and experience — and my passion — to this role to help to improve services to benefit all Australians and work with my colleagues across government.

 I’ve spent the past couple of weeks on a pathway of discovery about what the DTA is working on and where things are at.

 There’s still plenty of listening and learning for me to do but I would like to take this opportunity to highlight some of the important work the DTA has been doing across its oversight, policy and delivery roles, and some of our priorities going forward.